How to Fire Someone: The Step-by-Step Guide for Managers

 Do NOT small talk.
 Do NOT ease in.
 Get to the point immediately.

 Why this matters: Delaying the news is cruel.
 The person deserves to hear the most important information first, not buried in a preamble.
-They'll remember very little after they hear they're being fired.
+They will remember very little after they hear they're being fired.
 Lead with that news.

 Step 2: Provide Brief Reason (1-2 sentences maximum)